-The College's authenticated wireless network for community members allows access to network resources and printers.
+The College's authenticated wireless network for Swarthmore college members (including those taking classes at Swarthmore) allows access to network resources and printers.
 The network provides a high level of security using WPA2 authentication and AES encryption.
 Please follow the connection instructions below to get started.

-Trico members not taking classes at Swarthmore, and other participating members (from eduroam enabled institutions), should use the eduroam network
+Trico members at Swarthmore, and other participating members (from eduroam enabled institutions), should use the eduroam network

 - Connect to the eduroam wifi network

 - When prompted, authenticate with your home institution username (including the @institution portion), e.g. email@example.com

 - Android devices, need manual setup and Phase 2 Authentication - choose MSHAPV2

 - Swarthmore College members will also need to register their device - see the full eduroam connection directions below for more information.

 Visitors who do not have a College UserID and are not from an eduroam enabled institution may use the wireless network called SwatGuest.
 Guests can use our self-service process to sign up for a temporary account.
 These accounts are good for four days.

 Faculty, staff, students, and Trico members with a swarthmore.edu email address use the following 3-step process to set up a wireless connection.
 Follow these steps for OS X, Windows, Ubuntu computers, and iOS based phones and tablets.
 Android based phones and tablets need an additional configuration step.
 Other versions of Linux are not supported on our wireless network.